macmms/malabs-ma_glass/README.md

 7 LICENSING
 -----------

-Maintenance Assistant Labs Serial Port Reader and Maintenance Assistant CMMS client for Java are licensed under the Apache License 2.0.
+The Maintenance Assistant CMMSclient for Java is licensed under the Apache License 2.0.

 See [LICENSE.txt][LCN] and [NOTICE.txt][NTC] files for
 more information.